-While certifications are popular and often mandatory in regulated industries like healthcare and finance, they can also be highly sought after, widely recognized, and provide a competitive edge for companies and individuals in industries such as IT and marketing.
-Examples of companies that have successfully implemented certification programs include Cisco, Amazon, Google, HubSpot, Salesforce, and Microsoft.
+Certification programs are becoming a crucial component of corporate training.
+While popular and often mandatory in regulated industries like healthcare and finance, they can also be highly sought after, widely recognized, and provide a competitive edge for companies and individuals in industries such as IT and marketing.

-In this blog we share advice from Liz Burns, AVP of Education Services at Appian Corporation, and Joe Cannata, Certification Director at Kinaxis on how to add certifications to your training program.
+In this blog, we share advice from certification experts Liz Burns and Joe Cannata on how to add certifications to your training program.

 What is certification?

 From a training perspective, certification typically refers to a formal process by which an individual is recognized as having met specific qualifications or standards in a particular area of expertise.
-It validates the competency and capability of individuals to perform certain tasks or jobs.
-Passing a test (like getting your driver’s license) or confirming that an organization met ISO standards are examples of certifications.
+Passing a test (like getting your driver’s license) is an example of certification.

 Difference between certification and accreditation